 Another option can be to have the other driver’s insurance company pay for the damage to your vehicle.
 This can be a slower process as the other insurance company needs to determine fault and speak with their insured before they agree to repair your vehicle.

 What Happens After a Baltimore Car Accident?

 After an accident, the wheels get set in motion with a number of people and agencies.
-In most cases, the Baltimore City Police Department or other permitted law enforcement agency will respond to the scene of the accident.
+In most cases, the Baltimore City Police Department, Baltimore County Police Department, the Maryland Transportation Authority, the Maryland State Police or another permitted law enforcement agency will respond to the scene of the accident.
 The police will ensure the parties to the accident exchange information.

-If one of the drivers or passengers are injured, a medic or EMS will be called treat the injured.
+If one of the drivers or passengers is injured, a medic or EMS will be called to treat the injured.
 If the injuries are substantial, the medic or ambulance will transport the injured to a local hospital.
-If life-threatening injuries resulting from the accident, patients will be transported to Shock Trauma or one of the other trauma centers in the city.
+If the accident resulted in life-threatening injuries, patients will be transported to Shock Trauma or one of the other trauma centers in the city.